Ferdinand II, Holy Roman Emperor: Conclusion

 Ferdinand deprived the dukes of Mecklenburg from their duchies for their support to Christian IV in February 1627.
 In the same month, Wallenstein occupied Mecklenburg, Pomerania and Holstein, and invaded Denmark.

 His devout Catholicism and negative view of Protestantism caused immediate turmoil in his non-Catholic subjects, especially in Bohemia.
 He did not wish to uphold the religious liberties granted by the Letter of Majesty signed by the previous emperor, Rudolph II, which had guaranteed freedom of religion to the nobles and cities.
 Additionally, Ferdinand as an absolutist monarch infringed several historical privileges of the nobles.
 Given the great number of Protestants among the ordinary population in the kingdom, and some of the nobles, the king's unpopularity soon caused the Bohemian Revolt.
-The Second Defenestration of Prague of 22 May 1618 is considered the first step of the Thirty Years' War.
+The Third Defenestration of Prague of 22 May 1618 is considered the first step of the Thirty Years' War.

 In the following events he remained a staunch backer of the Anti-Protestant Counter Reformation efforts as one of the heads of the German Catholic League.
 Ferdinand succeeded Matthias as Holy Roman Emperor in 1619.
 Supported by the Catholic League and the Kings of Spain and the Polish–Lithuanian Commonwealth, Ferdinand decided to reclaim his possession in Bohemia and to quash the rebels.
 On 8 November 1620 his troops, led by the Flemish general Johann Tserclaes, Count of Tilly, smashed the rebels of Frederick V, who had been elected as rival King in 1619.
 After Frederick's flight to the Netherlands, Ferdinand ordered a massive effort to bring about re-conversion to Catholicism in Bohemia and Austria, causing Protestantism there to nearly disappear in the following decades, and reducing the Diet's power.

 In 1625, despite the subsidies received from Spain and the Pope, Ferdinand was in a bad financial situation.
 In order to muster an imperial army to continue the war, he applied to Albrecht von Wallenstein, one of the richest men in Bohemia: the latter accepted on condition that he could keep total control over the direction of the war, as well as over the booties taken during the operations.
 Wallenstein was able to recruit some 30,000 men (later expanded up to 100,000), with whom he was able to defeat the Protestants in Silesia, Anhalt and Denmark.
 In the wake of these Catholic military successes, in 1629 Ferdinand issued the Edict of Restitution, by which all the lands stripped from Catholics after the Peace of Passau of 1552 would be returned.